Northern Kenai Peninsula Management Area

 Inseason Phase 2 specifics (figure 4)

 Utilizing the inseason data, usually available by June 15th, in comparison to the SEG and OEG, regulations will be reevaluated for the fishery until June 30.
-Several possible scenarios (see below figure 4) may develop depending on inseason run size in 2017.
+Several possible scenarios (see below figure 4) may develop depending on inseason run size.

 - Possible Scenario 1; inseason data suggests spawning run escapement of 8,500 large fish.
 Manage as per box 5, Liberalize fishery by EO...
 Allow harvest of fish less than 44 inches, may also allow bait if 44+ in. fish catch rates are not high.
 Liberalization of fishery cannot occur above Slikok Creek.